Ustaše Youth: Uniforms and insignia

-Male members of Ustaše Hope wore green-brown shirts and shorts, brown belts, boots, a red scarf, and a cap with the capital letter U – a symbol of the Ustaše.
+Male members of the Ustaše Hope wore green-brown shirts and shorts, brown belts, boots, a red scarf, and a cap with the capital letter U – a symbol of the Ustaše.
 Female members wore green-brown skirts while the rest of their uniform was the same as that of their male counterparts.
 Members of other sections had similar outfits, only differing in their scarves, Ustaše Hero had blue scarves, while Ustaše Starčević Youth had either a black scarf or a tie.
 Male members also carried a knife, the only permitted weapon for members, Ustaše Hero had a smaller knife while Ustaše Starčević Youth had a larger one.
 Uniforms were mandatory at any of the organization's public gatherings, meetings, and activities.
 Wearing the uniform in school was prohibited.
 This was done either to avoid conflict between Ustaše Youth members and the teachers or to highlight the teachers' roles as their students' superiors in the hope of mobilizing more teachers into the Ustaše.

 With the exception of those who could not afford them, whose uniforms were procured and subsidized by the state, Ustaše Youth members had to pay for their own uniforms.
 Rules regulating who would receive state-subsidized uniforms were initially not established.
 Delivery of the uniforms was also problematic.
 Ustaše Youth in Koprivnica reportedly received cloth, linen, ties, trefoils, and buttons instead of uniforms.
 Clearer rules were established in March 1942 with the dissemination of the Rulebook on Distribution of Uniforms across the Independent State of Croatia.
 Inquiries and requests for uniforms were to be sent to the Administrative Command of the Ustaše Youth.
 The textile factory Velebit d.o.o. was contracted to produce Ustaše Youth uniforms.
 The exact price of such a uniform is unclear.
 One contemporary document places the price of an Ustaše Hope uniform at 800 kuna, while another puts it at 2,000 kuna, which Miljan considers "too high".
 In 1942, the Administrative Command of the Ustaše Youth took a loan of 500,000 kuna for the production of uniforms for those who could not afford them.
 Depending on the price of each uniform, this amounted to between 250 and 625 uniforms.

 Leaders in the Ustaše Youth had an insignia above their left pocket to indicate their belonging to the local county, commune, or district.
 The symbol used by the Ustaše was a triple letter U with a double tendril.